in 2009, Norfolk edged out Savannah to take second place among East Coast ports for total tonnage of cargo handled

 Despite a 1994 state law prohibiting Virginia state agencies from hiring lobbyists, in 2013 it was revealed that the Virginia Port Authority was paying for such services.
 The state agency tasked its engineering contractor to perform advocacy to legislators, paying a 15% surcharge for the engineering contractor to make arrangements with a standard lobbying firm.

-The Virginia Attorney General concluded the arrangement did not violate state law, because it defined "lobbying" as efforts to influence state officials while the port agency was only trying to influence Federal officials.
-As the chair of the Virginia Port Authority stated:22
+The Virginia Attorney General concluded the arrangement did not violate state law because it defined "lobbying" as efforts to influence state officials.
+The Virginia Port Authority was only trying to influence Federal officials.
+As the chair of the Virginia Port Authority stated:23

 Savannah's channel was deepened in 1994 from 38' to 42' to service ships carrying 4,500 Twenty-foot Equivalent Units (TEU's), but Norfolk is targeting ships with three times that number